haneefdm/memview/README.md

 # memview

+This repo is moving to https://github.com/mcu-debug/memview as a collection of extensions under the [mcu-debug](https://github.com/mcu-debug) organization.
+It is also in preview in the marketplace as a new extension https://marketplace.visualstudio.com/items?itemName=mcu-debug.memory-view.

+This repo will no longer be maintained.
+Sorry for the confusion

 https://marketplace.visualstudio.com/items?itemName=haneefdm.memview is available as a preview.
 Please read the following first though.

 This is a memory viewer extension specially built to work with debuggers.
 It can be used with any debugger that supports memory reads (and optional writes).
 Currently `cppdbg`, `cortex-debug` and `cspy` are the debuggers supported.
 This extension is more suitable for low level programmers or embedded developers.
 The debugger has to support the [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/).
 This protocol specifies how to format/make requests and responses.
 However it does not say what happens when a request fails so there may be issues in failure conditions -- we try our best to recover.